nicbou/timeline-old/README.md

 ### generate-previews

 **Plain English:** Generates file previews for file histories created by `generate-history`.
 Existing previews are reused.
 Obsolete previews are deleted.
+The previews are named after the file's checksum.

 **Example:**